 Current Purchase Efforts: As of 1994, the City Neighborhood Improvement Program (NIP) Committee had set aside \$840,000 of this neighborhood's allocations toward purchase of vacant lots west of Beach Way.
 A total of \$932,000 had been allocated toward acquisitions.
 Expenditures had totaled \$312,439 for eight lots (includes negotiation costs).
 The remaining balance available was \$619,561, a substantial portion of which has now been used to purchase the Boyden lot.
+(Exhibit 9 attached to this report contains a map illustrating lots currently in public ownership).

-The City Council directed City staff to pursue finding additional funding sources while retaining the existing residential land use designation and limiting purchases to willing sellers of the front 22 lots.
+During this period, the City Council directed City staff to pursue finding additional funding sources while retaining the existing residential land use designation and limiting purchases to willing sellers of the front 22 lots.
 A summary of funding sources for open space acquisition of the vacant lots includes the NIP funds, possible future City funds which could be allocated at the discretion of the City Council, and possible additional funds from the Monterey Peninsula Regional Park District (which has also purchased several of the lots).